June 5, 2026

-No. A SOC 2 Type II report or an ISO 27001 certificate proves a vendor passed an audit on a specific date.
+A SOC 2 Type II report or an ISO 27001 certificate proves a vendor passed an audit on a specific date.
 It does not prove they are secure today.
 SolarWinds held both during the SUNBURST compromise.
 Change Healthcare was HIPAA-covered when an internet-facing Citrix portal with no multi-factor authentication let ransomware operators walk away with 190 million patient records.
 The certificates were current.
 The breaches still happened.
-This post explains why the compliance-versus-security gap is structural, names the live signals that close it, and sets up the rest of the series.
+Call it bad luck if you like, but the gap between a clean audit and a secure vendor is structural, not accidental.
+This post explains why audits miss it, what breach data shows, what to watch.

 What does a compliance audit actually prove?

 A compliance audit proves that a vendor produced evidence of certain controls during a defined window.
-The window is what differs across frameworks:
+It establishes a baseline, not a guarantee.
+What differs across frameworks is the size of that window, and how little of today it covers:

 Why do certified and compliant vendors still get breached?

-- Scope.
-Audits cover what an organisation claims to operate.
-The 2023 MOVEit Transfer breach exploited a zero-day SQL injection flaw (CVE-2023-34362) in a SOC 2 and ISO 27001 attested product.
-The standard’s scope was never designed to find unknown vulnerabilities in code, and 2,700 organisations and 93 million individuals paid the price.
+1. The first is scope.
+Audits cover what an organisation claims to operate, and a standard built to test organisational controls was never designed to find unknown flaws in code.
+That is the seam the 2023 MOVEit Transfer breach tore open: a zero-day SQL injection flaw (CVE-2023-34362) in a SOC 2 and ISO 27001 attested product.
+The audit was clean; 2,700 organisations and 93 million individuals paid the price.

-- Self-attestation.
-A vendor describes its own controls.
-The audit tests whether those described controls operated.
-If a control is missing from the description, it is missing from the test.
-Change Healthcare’s official MFA policy required multi-factor authentication on all external systems.
-CEO Andrew Witty confirmed before the Senate Finance Committee that the Citrix portal ALPHV/BlackCat used as the entry point had never had MFA enabled.
+2. The second is self-attestation.
+A vendor describes its own controls, and the audit only tests what the vendor describes.
+Change Healthcare’s policy required multi-factor authentication on all external systems, a control any auditor would tick.
+CEO Andrew Witty later confirmed before the Senate Finance Committee that the Citrix portal ALPHV/BlackCat used as their entry point had never had MFA enabled.
+The policy was real; nobody checked it against the box the attackers walked through.

-- Cadence.
-Annual or semi-annual attestation describes the vendor’s controls on the audit date.
-It says nothing about the Compliance Drift Window: the period between then and now in which configurations change, vendors deploy new code, sub-processors swap, credentials leak, and fresh CVEs land in the CISA Known Exploited Vulnerabilities catalogue.
+3. The third is cadence.
+Annual attestation describes the vendor’s controls on the audit date and says nothing about what we call the Compliance Drift Window: the gap between then and now, as settings change, vendors deploy new code, sub-processors swap, credentials leak, and fresh CVEs land in the CISA Known Exploited Vulnerabilities catalogue.
 IBM’s 2025 Cost of a Data Breach Report puts the median time to detect and contain a supply-chain breach at 267 days.
-The audit was clean.
-For nine months after the auditors left, only the attackers knew it no longer was.
+For nine months after the auditors left, only the attackers knew the audit no longer held.

 What does the data say about the gap?

-Verizon’s 2025 Data Breach Investigations Report, drawn from 12,195 confirmed breaches, found that third-party involvement doubled year-over-year from 15% to 30%.
-The third party was, in most cases, a vendor with current attestations.
+The breach data confirms the gap is real and widening.
+Verizon’s 2025 Data Breach Investigations Report, drawn from 12,195 confirmed breaches, found third-party involvement doubled year-over-year from 15% to 30%.
+In most of those cases the third party was a vendor with current attestations.

 Can you still trust the audit itself?